ODIM-Project/ODIM/docs/README.md

 This layer hosts a REST server which is open-source and secure.
 It learns about the southbound resources from the plugin layer and exposes the corresponding Redfish data model payloads to the northbound clients.
-The northbound clients communicate with this layer through a REST-based protocol that is fully compliant with DMTF's Redfish® specifications (Schema 2019.3 and Specification 1.8.0).
+The northbound clients communicate with this layer through a REST-based protocol that is fully compliant with DMTF's Redfish® specifications (Schema 2020.3 and Specification 1.11.1).
-The API layer sends user requests to the plugins through the aggregation, event, and fabric services.
+The API layer sends user requests to the plugins through the aggregation, the event, and the fabric services.

 - **Services layer**